TabbenBenchmark/tabben/docs/source/python/tutorials/custom.md

-+++
-title = "Custom Datasets"
-+++
+# Custom Datasets

 It's possible to add private or other datasets in the benchmark (at least locally).
-The data needs to be in a NPZ file in a particular format (see the developer's documentation in the [scripts](/scripts) directory), and then you can call the `register_dataset` function:
+The data needs to be in a NPZ file in a particular format (see the developer's documentation in the [scripts](https://github.com/umd-otb/OpenTabularDataBenchmark/blob/main/scripts/README.md) directory), and then you can call the `register_dataset` function:
 ```python
 from tabben.datasets import register_dataset